DevFactoryCH/media/README.md

 'That0n3guy\Transliteration\TransliterationServiceProvider',
 ```

-From within the the laravel folder of your project, run:
+From within the laravel folder of your project, run:

     php artisan vendor:publish